Print datas

 dpi

-Textile printing
+Textile prints

-Printing methods
+Printing method

-UV print
+UV Print

 Sublimation printing (SUB)

 Sublimation printing is one of the so-called transfer printing processes.
-The dyes of the prefabricated transfers become gaseous under the influence of heat and pressure and thus migrate into the open pores of the textile fiber.
+The dyes of the prefabricated transfers become gaseous under the influence of heat and pressure and thus migrate into the open pores of the textile fibre.
 This process is called sublimation.
-As soon as temperature and pressure decrease, the pores close and the dye is firmly anchored in the fiber.
+As soon as temperature and pressure decrease, the pores close and the dye is firmly anchored in the fibre.
 This results in a very high durability.
 The prints can be stored folded and transported at low cost.

 Design tips